amlkteam/toxicity_classification/Milestone2/Project_Proposal.md

 Some attempts to train other subcategories including insult, obscene and severe_toxic achieved validation F1-score between 0.7132 and 0.8159 after 3 epochs of training, which are far worse than the training result on toxicity that were trained on full data.
 Initial results were recorded [here](https://github.ubc.ca/Nilan96/COLX_585_Project/blob/master/Milestone2/Training%20Results%20Record%20of%20BERT-finetuning%20on%20Toxic%20Comment%20Classification.ipynb)

-Afterwards, we switched to a better architecture that can train 1 epoch in just 3-6 minutes, training 6 labels for each sentences in one-go.
+Afterwards, we switched to a better `architecture that can train 1 epoch in just 3-6 minutes`, training 6 labels for each sentences in one-go.
 Amazingly, it achieved around 0.90 macro-F1 score on our test set that contained about 5000 sentences(split from original train.csv), though addressing class imbalance problem by random sampling of non-toxic sentences.

 And then we tried finetuning hyperparameters in the following ranges according to suggestions of the original BERT paper: